Trusted WordPress tutorials, when you need them most.

 No thumbnail preview

 We hope this tutorial helped you learn how to disable PDF thumbnail previews in WordPress.
-You may also want to see our list of the must-have WordPress plugins for business websites and our guide on how to easily add custom code in WordPress.
+You may also want to see these additional resources:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.